Skip to main content

 Features include a 12th century font, 14th century grave covers and 15th century carvings, while the Victorian and early 20th century stained glass includes some fine examples of the manufacturers' works.
 The churchyard contains many interesting graves and is managed to encourage wildlife.

-The church will also be open every day from 10am to 5pm.
+The church will be open every day in September, with leaflets to provide self-guided tours of the church and churchyard.

 Address - St. Tudno's Church, St. Tudno's Road, Great Orme, Llandudno, Conwy.